-Noise is generated during construction activities in such operations as transportation of materials, operation of heavy construction equipment and other construction equipment, e.g. compressors.
+Noise is generated during construction activities in such operations as transportation of materials, operation of heavy construction equipment and other construction equipment, e.g., compressors.
 Noise has been defined as unwanted sounds.
 The human ear can tolerate a certain amount of sound without any harmful effects.
 The OSHA standard allows 90 dB (A) for a full 8 hours and for a lesser time when the levels exceed 90 dB (A).
 It is usually safe to assume that if you need to shout to be heard at arms-length, the noise level is at 90 dB (A) or above.
-Hearing protection will be utilized by personnel operating or working around construction equipment or power tools.
+Hearing protection will be utilized by personnel operating or working around construction equipment or power tools or in marked and designated areas.